JUD210/ALL_Codes/README.md

 ## Daily Commit Rules: I'll

 - Push Commits at least 1 time per day.
-- Save all of my codes in public as much as possible.
+- Upload all of my learning progress in public as much as possible.

 ## Commit Message Example